pranoov/pranoov/README.md

 # 👋 Hi there, I'm Pranav!

-I'm a passionate **software developer** studying at IMSA with interests in **cybersecurity** and **artificial intelligence**.
+I'm a junior studying at IMSA with interests in **cybersecurity** and **artificial intelligence**.
 I enjoy building impactful projects and constantly expanding my technical horizons.

 ## 💻 Programming Skills